keithrbennett/rock_books/README.md

 Commands:

-rec[eipts]                - receipts: a/:a all, m/:m missing, e/:e existing
+rec[eipts]                - receipts: a/:a all, m/:m missing, e/:e existing, u/:u unused
-rep[orts]                 - return an OpenStruct containing all reports (interactive shell mode only) d[isplay_reports]         - display all reports on stdout w[rite_reports]           - write all reports to the output directory (see -o option) c[hart_of_accounts]       - chart of accounts h[elp]                    - prints this help jo[urnals]                - list of the journals' short names proj[ect_page]            - open the RockBooks Github project page in a browser rel[oad_data]             - reload data from input files q[uit]                    - exits this program (interactive shell mode only) (see also 'x') x[it]                     - exits this program (interactive shell mode only) (see also 'q')
+rep[orts]                 - return an OpenStruct containing all reports (interactive shell mode only) w[rite_reports]           - write all reports to the output directory (see -o option) c[hart_of_accounts]       - chart of accounts h[elp]                    - prints this help jo[urnals]                - list of the journals' short names proj[ect_page]            - prints the RockBooks Github project page URL rel[oad_data]             - reload data from input files q[uit]                    - exits this program (interactive shell mode only) (see also 'x') x[it]                     - exits this program (interactive shell mode only) (see also 'q')